JacobHilbert/file_tree/README.md

 ### from command line

-To print a tree of the current directory, including all files:
+To print a tree of the current directory (excluding hidden files and folders):

 ```
 $ python -m file_tree